florianbehrens/DeCoF2/README.md

 ##### Discovery

-The text protocol supports a simple dicovery means by using the operation `param-disp` or `browse`.
+The CLI protocol supports a simple dicovery means by using the operation `param-disp` or `browse`.
 The output is a textual representation of the objects in the object dictionary.